New Need a website, or want to automate your business? IT Services by Hammond RE-Engineered

 Building the Loft Staircase

-Built the loft staircase from scratch out of dimensional pine.
-Cut and chiseled mortises into the stringers so the treads sit in the wood, not on cleats.
+Built the loft staircase from scratch out of dimensional pine — three generations on the same project.
+My dad showed me half of what I know about this kind of joinery, and my son helped me cut and chisel mortises into the stringers so the treads sit in the wood, not on cleats.
 Sanded, stained, varnished, and hung a black pipe handrail off the log wall.
 Steeper than code allows for a primary stair, but this is loft access, so it works.
-My dad showed me half of what I know about this kind of joinery.

 1. Stair stringer going in with the tongue-and-groove ceiling above.
 Loft stair early on.
 During